No passwords, no registration, no paywalls, no popups, no AI

 Rochester Hills, Michigan

-You can also paint the boat.
-If you use the boat in salt water you will want anti-fouling bottom paint rather than regular outdoor paint.
-You cannot use the standard copper-based ones on aluminum boats because they galvanically accelerate the corrosion of the aluminum.
-But I believe that you may be allowed to use the organo-tin paints on aluminum parts (they are forbidden on anything but aluminum because they are so toxic to marine life).
+A. You can also paint the boat.
+If you use the boat in salt water and leave it there you'll have fouling problems.
+You can't use the standard copper-based paint on aluminum boats because they galvanically accelerate the corrosion of the aluminum.

 Ted Mooney, P.E.